mpyw/laravel-retry-on-duplicate-key/README.md

 # Laravel Retry on Duplicate Key [![Build Status](https://github.com/mpyw/laravel-retry-on-duplicate-key/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/mpyw/laravel-retry-on-duplicate-key/actions) [![Coverage Status](https://coveralls.io/repos/github/mpyw/laravel-retry-on-duplicate-key/badge.svg?branch=master)](https://coveralls.io/github/mpyw/laravel-retry-on-duplicate-key?branch=master)

+> [!CAUTION]
-**ABANDONED: Due to changes in Laravel [v10.29.0](https://github.com/laravel/framework/releases/tag/v10.29.0), the functionalities of this library have been integrated into the Laravel core, making the library unnecessary in most cases.
+> **ABANDONED: Due to changes in Laravel [v10.29.0](https://github.com/laravel/framework/releases/tag/v10.29.0), the functionalities of this library have been integrated into the Laravel core, making the library unnecessary in most cases.
 Therefore, maintenance will be discontinued. <ins>From now on, retry processing will be automatically performed in `Model::createOrFirst()`, `Model::firstOrCreate()`, and `Model::updateOrCreate()`</ins>.
 The only pattern that still has value is for `Model::firstOrNew() + save()`, but since equivalent processing can be written by yourself, please do not use this library anymore.**

 Automatically retry **non-atomic** upsert operation when unique constraints are violated.